chow-vincent/sumo_project/README.md

 The goal of this project was to use machine learning to **predict the outcomes of sumo wrestling bouts** in Japanese Sumo Grand Tournaments.

+Most of the project focused on data collection and exploration.
+On the prediction side, a simple logistic regression model ingesting a few key features can predict the outcomes of a grand tournament with about 61% accuracy.
+Better than random chance, but not enough margin to beat the betting markets.
+A lot of work can be done regarding prediction.

 ## Folders